Family Business Dispute Lawyers Brisbane

 Family business disputes may arise either externally with third parties or internally between persons with an interest in the business.
 Internal family business disputes occur for many reasons including the nature of the business, the type of business structure, the conduct of persons involved in the family business, circumstances in the personal lives and relationships of peoples involved in the family business and events that may have taken place many years earlier.

-Family business disputes can develop from sibling rivalry, generational conflicts between founders and children in the business, and between those family members active in the business and those with passive roles and an interest in the business may manifest in family business disputes.
+Family business disputes can develop from sibling rivalry, generational conflicts between founders and children in the business, and between those family members active in the business and those with passive roles and an interest in the business.
 Family disputes may arise from matters that happen in the business or in the family or both.
-Valuable long-term relationships may be at risk in business disputes but are always at risk in family business disputes.
+Valuable long-term relationships may sometimes be at risk in business disputes but are always at risk in family business disputes.

 Different business structures used in a family business result legally in different types of family business disputes.